 Climate Action Programme

-Three broad initiatives have been undertaken:
+The following broad initiatives have been undertaken so far:

 Working with environmental consultants Aardvark EM Ltd, environmental audits to measure energy use, carbon emissions, water and waste in individual churches were carried out in 2009 and following to 60 churches in the Two Cities Area of the Diocese.
 A smaller number of churches outside the Two Cities Area were also audited under this programme.